Captainexpo-1/Mistake-Lang/README.md

     * `≤`  evaluates to true if its second argument is less than or equal to its first
 * `->` gets the "length" of something.
     * For strings, it is the length of the string in bytes.
-    * For match objects, it is the amount of matches.
+    * For match objects, it is the amount of match groups.
     * For numbers, it is the length of the number printed out in Base 10.
     * For unit, it is 0.
     * For lists, it is the length of the list.